When I had my first child nothing else mattered…

 I was tuned-in, connected, devoted, anticipating my baby's every need, but we weren’t getting enough sleep and I had no idea how to give him the rest he needed: every time I set him down he woke up!

 How could I have messed up such a fundamental human need?
 Did I miss the memo?

 I felt betrayed; the wisdom passed down by my family, friends, and co-workers had not included anything about baby sleep (other than the implicit understanding that it sucks).

 How could my mother’s intuition lead me so far astray?
-I'd expected to be challenged and fulfilled by motherhood, not subjected to a form of torture by the new little love of my life.
+I'd expected to be challenged by motherhood, not subjected to a form of torture by the new little love of my life.

 We were happy, just so, so tired.
 We were surviving on love and nutrition - probably overcompensating with both truth be told.

 So there we were:

 My husband was sleeping in the guest room, I was pregnant with baby #2, and baby #1 was waking every two hours all night long and he thought 5:00 AM was morning.

 Bed-sharing did not help.

 Napping when the baby napped did not help.